 With more employees seeking a work-life balance the demand for full-time remote positions grows.
 But the business is not ready to meet it.

-22. Employers can save up to $44 billion per year offering part-time remote jobs.
+22. Employers can save up to $44 billion per year by offering part-time remote jobs.

 Telecommuting saves money in commuting for the employee but also contributes to the bottom line of the employer.

-It’s estimated that a single half-time telecommuter can save its employer up to $11,000 each year.
+It’s estimated that a single half-time telecommuter can save their employer up to $11,000 each year.

 The benefits are not only financial.